 What about the prices?
 Do you think the internet has driven up prices, driven them down?

-Driven them down because I was just down Carlisle a few weeks ago.
+I have driven them down because I was just down Carlisle a few weeks ago.
 Carlisle used to be where you could not go in on the ground for parking.
 You had to park blocks away because everybody all over the United States and even abroad came for parts.

 Okay.
 How do you find the people locally?